cyrus-and/chrome-remote-interface/README.md

   `'Network.requestWillBeSent'`);
 - `params`: an object containing the payload.

-Refer to the [Chrome Debugging Protocol][cdp] specification for more information.
+Refer to the [Chrome Debugging Protocol] specification for more information.

 For example: